The TUI (botholomew chat)

 Live view of every worker registered against this project (status filter cycles with f: all → running → stopped → dead → all).
 Each row shows status, short id, mode, and heartbeat age.
 The detail pane has full id, pid, hostname, started time, heartbeat time, stopped time (if any), pinned task id (if any), and the per-worker log path.

-Press l to swap the detail pane into a log view that tails the selected worker's log file (.botholomew/logs/<id>.log).
-The log auto-refreshes every ~1.5 s and follows the bottom by default — scroll up with Shift+↑, k, or K to pause following; G (or scrolling back to the bottom) resumes it.
-Press l again to return to the detail view.
+Press l to swap the right pane into a log view that tails the selected worker's log file (logs/<YYYY-MM-DD>/<id>.log).
+The log auto-refreshes every ~1.5 s and follows the bottom by default.
+Press → to focus the right pane, then ↑ (or PgUp) to pause following; G or scrolling back to the bottom resumes it. ← returns focus to the worker list.
+Press l again to swap the right pane back to detail view.
 Foreground workers (worker run) have no log file, so the log view shows an empty-state message instead.

 The panel polls the DB every ~3s.
 Workers heartbeat every worker_heartbeat_interval_seconds (default 15s); ones older than worker_dead_after_seconds (default 60s) get flagged dead by a peer's reaper.
 Start new workers from the CLI (botholomew worker start --persist) or have the chat agent call spawn_worker.